leclerc-leo/Building-Dimension/README.md

 ## Commands

 `/creative` allows you to switch between dimension
-`/creative teleport <player>` allows you to teleport to a player in the Creative World
+`/creative teleport ‹player›` allows you to teleport to a player in the Creative World
-`/creative sync <radius>` allows you to synchronise chunks from the overworld to the Creative World
+`/creative sync ‹radius›` allows you to synchronise chunks from the overworld to the Creative World

 ## Restrictions